taoteh1221/healthy-homemade-freezable-meals/README.txt

 Rice with Diced Tomatoes / Onions
 =======================================================================================================================

-Lightly oil up bottom of large skillet, with extra virgin olive oil
+Lightly oil up bottom of large pot, with extra virgin olive oil

 Dump 1 CAN (14.5 oz) of diced tomatoes into the pot